Berkanktk/SE05-CS/Lab04-SQLInjection/Readme.md

 ````
 Quick info about the above statement: It tries to connect to the MySQL server.
-* "-h 127.0.0.1" specifies the data base server with localhost’s IP.
+* "-h" 127.0.0.1" specifies the data base server with localhost’s IP.
-* "-P 3306" is the port number.
+* "-P" 3306" is the port number.
-* "-u root" specifies root as the user name.
+* "-u root" specifies root as the username.
-* "-p" is to ensure that your are prompted for a password.
+* "-p" is to ensure that you are prompted for a password.

 **†What was the problem with the web application?**
 The web application is using string concatenation to create a SQL statement.